cits3007/cits3007.github.io/assets/labs/lab05.md

 In GDB, run the commands `backtrace`, then `frame 7`: you should see that a call to `strcpy` on about line 1628 is the cause.

+We'll try to find this flaw using a particular *dynamic* analysis technique called
+"fuzzing".
+Static analysis analyses the static artifacts of a system (like the code source files); dynamic analysis actually runs the program.
 We'll use a program called `afl-fuzz` to find that bug for us.
 "AFL" stands for "American Fuzzy
 Lop", a type of rabbit; `afl-fuzz` was developed by Google.
 Read about